-Port Isabel students participated in field trips on September 17, 2014; February 4, 2015; and April 22, 2015.
-Students from Dr. Zacher's Dual Enrollment Biology class collected data at three profile locations on South Padre Island: SPI01 in Isla Blanca Park, SPI02 at Beach Access #13, and the newest site, SPI08, at the Tiki Condominiums (E. Whitesands Street) (fig. 6).
+Port Isabel students participated in field trips on September 10, 2015; January 20, 2016; and April 21, 2016.
+Students from Dr. Michelle Zacher's Dual Enrollment Biology class collected data at three profile locations on South Padre Island: SPI01 in Isla Blanca Park, SPI02 at Beach Access #13, and SPI08 at the Tiki Condominiums (E. Whitesands Street) (fig. 6).
 Port Isabel High School has been measuring SPI01 and SPI02 since 1999, and SPI08 since 2007.
-Tiffany Caudle was able to accompany the class on all three trips to provide further training and background information to the students.
+Tiffany Caudle was able to accompany the class on two of the trips to provide further training and background information to the students.